Cray-HPE/docs-csm/operations/package_repository_management/Package_Repository_Management_with_Nexus.md

 The Cray System Management \(CSM\) product adds a recent version of `quay.io/skopeo/stable` to the container registry, and it may be used to copy images into
 `registry.local`.

-From CSM `1.6.0`, the container images are signed and signatures are available along with the images.
+Starting in CSM 1.6.0, the container images are signed and signatures are available along with the images.
 These signatures must be copied to Nexus along with the container images.

-#### Ensure that you have the following prerequisites in place before adding images
+#### Prerequisites before adding images

 - Valid credentials for both Artifactory and Nexus:
     - `ARTIFACTORY_USERNAME` & `ARTIFACTORY_TOKEN`